Louisiana Court Records

 Payment by telephone also takes up to 48 hours to reflect in the inmate’s account.
 Note that the maximum payment amount is $300, and payments are not allowed from 10 P.M CST.

 The DPS&C makes payment lobby kiosks available in the visiting areas of all state correctional facilities.
 Interested persons may deposit funds using a credit card, debit card, or cash.
 All credit or debit card transactions attract the same fees as internet transactions.
 Alternatively, a cash deposit between $0.1 and $500 incurs a fee of $4.
-The DPS&C will also investigate all deposits above $500.
+Generally, the DPS&C investigate all deposits above $500.

 Most Parish jails and city prisons also facilitate deposits into inmate accounts through lobby kiosks, mail, and online.
 For instance, Jefferson Parish Correctional Centers (JPPC) uses a third-party payment scheme for online transfers.